spine/spine/site/site.md

       }
     });

-The convention inside Spine is to give the controller a plural camel cased name of the model it is most associated with, in this case `Task`.
+The convention inside Spine is to give the controller a plural camel cased name of the model it is most associated with, in this case `Tasks`.
 Usually, you'll only be adding instance properties onto controllers, so you can just pass them as the first argument to `create()`.
 Instantiating controllers is the same as creating an instance of any other class, by calling `inst()`.

     var tasks = Tasks.inst();